 ADD and ADHD affect one’s behavior and can cause aggression, excitability, fidgeting, hyperactivity, impulsivity, irritability, lack of restraint, or persistent repetition of words or actions.

 ADD and ADHD can cause a range of emotions too — from unpredictable anger, anxiety, and boredom, to excitement.
-It can also cause drastic mood swings that leave others and the sufferer confused.
+It can also cause drastic mood swings that leave others as well as the sufferer confused.
 With the bombardment of symptoms seemingly attacking them from all sides, it is easy to see why ADD and ADHD patients commonly suffer from depression and learning disabilities.
 The good news is that while ADD and ADHD can follow you into adulthood, there are natural ways to adjust the behaviors that increase the risk for struggles with ADD and ADHD.

 Consider Natural Options

 Prescription medications can be costly and have serious potential side effects.
 There are, however, natural solutions to consider when looking to get relief from ADD and ADHD symptoms.
 Natural remedies for ADD and ADHD can help us to "uni-task," while not taxing our neurons.
 Uni-tasking means focusing on and completing one task at a time.
 Natural options have also been proven to help aid concentration while promoting a happier mood and more positive mental state.
 When treating ADD and ADHD naturally, it is important to monitor your daily activities in order to keep track of what is working and what is not.

 The benefits of exercise are not solely limited to physical appearance.
 Exercise also has been proven to improve brain function by helping with focus and memory.
 By increasing endorphins within the body, it also enhances moods.
 Additionally, exercise has been proven to have beneficial results on patients living with ADD and ADHD.
 With as little as a 30-minute walk every day, you could elevate the critical brain levels of dopamine, norepinephrine, and serotonin.